AVIATR/zoomboard_client/README.md

-#ZoomBoard Client iOS app
+# ZoomBoard Client iOS app

 This app connects to the ZoomBoard server and allows the users to watch and take snapshots of a camera feed in real-time.
 This app provides the option of applying image enhancement filters to the incoming video stream.

-#How to connect to the server
+## How to connect to the server

-#Apps functionalities
+# App functionalities
 ## Zoom and pan
 The video can be zoomed in or out using a double tap or pinching gestures.
 Panning can be achieved by swiping a single finger across the image.
 ## Snapshots